Carla-de-Beer/amazon-bedrock-image-generator/README.md

 * `Access-Control-Allow-Headers`
 * `Access-Control-Allow-Methods`
 * `Access-Control-Allow-Origin`
-2. Add the headers to the API Gateway Method Response with the corresponsing values.
+2. Add the headers to the API Gateway Method Response with the corresponding values.
 3. Enable CORS on the Gateway.
 The `OPTIONS` method will be automatically created.